As hospital numbers fall, fatigued staff get relief at last

 Behind the overall positive trends in hospitalizations are worrisome hints that the worst may not be over, said Ali Mokdad, professor of health metrics sciences at the University of Washington in Seattle.

 “In the past week, we’re seeing the slowdown of the decline,” Mokdad said.
-In many states, hospitalizations are leveling off or actually rising, largely because of the new variants.
+In many states, hospitalizations are leveling off or actually rising.

 The biggest driver in the overall decline in U.S. hospitalizations is people’s behavior in December and January, Mokdad said.
 For the first time in the U.S., the shape of the wave is symmetrical, with the decline as steep as the rise.